 The dynamics and ways of proceeding endemic to FinTech have spilled over into other industries that have taken advantage of this business model development philosophy to digitize their own areas and innovate for growth.

 Similarly, FinTech technology tools and service providers have modified the developments made for this industry so that they are usable and adaptable to other areas to make them more competitive and scalable.

-This is the example of PropTech for the real estate sector, the automotive sector with its ancillary financing solutions, carsharing or the eCommerce industry of any kind.
-The telecommunications sector or private services (utilities) have also made use of the tools and technologies initially developed for FinTech but which have a long way to go in their respective lines of business.
+This is the example of PropTech for the real estate sector, the automotive sector with its ancillary financing solutions, carsharing, or the eCommerce industry of any kind.
+The telecommunications sector or private services (utilities) have also made use of the tools and technologies initially developed for FinTech but have a long way to go in their respective lines of business.

 RegTech and FinTech have shared many headlines in the economic press in recent years.
 And the fact is that both areas share not only the focus of action but also the technologies that make their innovative solutions possible.

 Banking and finance are, if not the most, one of the most regulated industries and subject to institutional control due to the sensitivity of their activity and the type of operations they perform.
 For this reason, along with financial technology providers, regulatory technology providers have begun to emerge.

 This industry, with its own ecosystem, not only serves the financial sector but develops compliance solutions for each and every area of the economy.

 Many businesses believe that regulations and regulatory changes are frictions and roadblocks.
 However, the reality is the opposite, as RegTechs, like their "sisters" and FinTech counterparts, are able to generate opportunity and growth thanks to the regulatory framework where others find problems.